wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 In addition to the EEG device CROWN and its dedicated application, Neurosity also provides an **SDK for developers** to create their own applications integrated with CROWN.

 Many developers have already developed their own apps using the SDK and CROWN.
-Castillo told me, "As more people develop and try out their own apps using the SDK, we will find use cases that people will want to use every day.
+Castillo told me, "**As more people develop and try out their own apps using the SDK, we will find use cases that people will want to use every day.**"

 &nbsp;

 So how do we find a killer application?

-> "It's really by thinking outside the box on not the obvious of why of what a mind-reading device could give you.
+> "It's really by thinking outside the box, not the obvious of what a mind-reading device could give you.
-> But it's by also starting to think of **what's going on in the world right now.** For example,there's a lot of people with burnout, there's a lot of people that are not able to be productive at work."
+> But it's by also starting to think of **what's going on in the world right now.** For example, there's a lot of people with burnout, there's a lot of people that are not able to be productive at work."

 Castillo, who is also an app developer, answered.